 You would click the “Start Fresh & Create New Connection” button when you’re creating a new and separate site.
 The most common instance for this would be to create a copy of site A that will be used as a starting point for site B.

 After clicking the “Start Fresh & Create New Connection” button, you will be redirected to WordPress.com to authorize the connection.
 After clicking the “Approve” button there, your new Jetpack-enabled site will have its own connection and the Safe Mode notice should disappear.

 Still have questions?

 We’re here to help!
-Just contact us and we’ll be happy to clarify things if you’re not sure what to do or if you’re having trouble.
+Just contact us and we’ll be happy to clarify things.